mybonk/mybonk-wiki/README.md

 MY₿ONK is alpha software.
 Use on SIGNET ([what is Signet?](https://en.bitcoin.it/wiki/Signet)) instead of MAINNET for now; This is set in in MY₿ONK console's configuration.nix via ```services.bitcoind.regtest=true;```.
 Bookmark [Signet block explorer](https://mempool.space/signet).

-Like most bitcoin full node distributions MY₿ONK can run on a variety of hardware or virtual machines, but it would be impossible to keep up with all the various more or less suitable hardware one can find on the market.
-MY₿ONK community is essentially using MY₿ONK console, feel free to run the code on any other hardware or virtual machine but we are not in a capacity to provide any support in that case as our objective is precisely to abstract the recurring hardware issues observed on other platforms.
+Like most bitcoin full node distributions is it **possible** to run MY₿ONK on a variety of hardware or virtual machines, but it would be impossible to keep up with all the various more or less suitable hardware one can find on the market.
+MY₿ONK community focus on MY₿ONK console, feel free to run the code on any other hardware or virtual machine but we are not in a capacity to provide any support in that case as our objective is precisely to abstract the recurring hardware issues observed on other platforms.

 ----